 - 15. a.
 In any action or investigation to enforce any provision of this act, the Attorney General shall have the authority to take proof and determine relevant facts and to issue subpoenas in accordance with the civil and criminal laws of this State. - b.
 Given the frequency of elections, the severe consequences and irreparable harm of holding elections under unlawful conditions, and the expenditure to defend potentially unlawful conditions that benefit incumbent officials, actions brought pursuant to this act shall be subject to expedited pretrial and trial proceedings and receive an automatic calendar preference.
-In any action alleging a violation of this section in which a plaintiff party seeks preliminary relief with respect to an upcoming election, the court shall grant relief if it determines that:
+In any action alleging a violation of this section in which a plaintiff party seeks preliminary relief with respect to an upcoming election, the court shall grant relief if it determines that: - (1) plaintiffs are more likely than not to succeed on the merits; and - (2) it is possible to implement an appropriate remedy that would resolve the alleged violation in the upcoming election.

-- 1 (1) plaintiffs are more likely than not to succeed on the merits; 2 and 3 (2) it is possible to implement an appropriate remedy that would - (2) it is possible to implement an appropriate remedy that would resolve the alleged violation in the upcoming election. - c.
+c.
 In any action to enforce any provision of this act, the court shall allow the prevailing plaintiff party, other than the State or political subdivision thereof, a reasonable attorneys' fee, litigation expenses including, but not limited to, expert witness fees and expenses as part of the costs.
 A plaintiff will be deemed to have prevailed when, as a result of litigation, the defendant party yields much or all of the relief sought in the suit.
 Prevailing defendant parties shall not recover any costs, unless the court finds the action to be frivolous, unreasonable, or without foundation.
+16. The provisions of this act shall apply to all elections for any alacted public office or electoral choice within the State or any